 Cover image: Richard Newton's Progress of a Woman of Pleasure, hand-coloured etching, on wove.
 53.5 x 74.0 cm.
 William Holland, 20 April, 1796.

-Digital facsimiles of the source editions of Harris's List of Covent-Garden Ladies are provided by institutional partners committed to open access to cultural heritage materials.
+Digital facsimiles of the source editions of Harris's List of Covent-Garden Ladies are provided by institutions committed to open access to cultural heritage materials.

 This website uses: